adjtomo/seisflows/docs/manual/manual.rst

 Solver Configuration
 ====================

 SeisFlows includes Python interfaces for SPECFEM2D, SPECFEM3D, and SPECFEM3D_GLOBE.
-While the Python interfaces are part of the SeisFlows package, the solver source code must be downloaded separately through the CIG website [https://geodynamics.org/cig/software/].
+While the Python interfaces are part of the SeisFlows package, the solver source code must be downloaded separately through GitHub.

 After downloading the solver source code, users must configure and compile it, following the instructions in the solver user manual.
 Summarized briefly, the configuration and compilation procedure is: